 The number of botnet Command and Control Servers increased this quarter.
 There where 4 C&C servers reported in this quarter, which was identified as IRC bot C&C server.

 The trend of botnet (bots) security events is summarized below:

 Figure 4 - Trend of Botnet (Bots) security events

-Number of Botnet (bots) on Hong Kong network decreased significantly this quarter.
-The number of the second largest botnet last quarter, Bamital, disappeared in Hong Kong network, causing the significant drop in event number.
-However, the eighth botnet, Bedep, continued to grow.
+Number of Botnet (bots) on Hong Kong network significantly increased by 48% in this quarter.
+The number of Conficker events increased the most by 118.5%, and the Murofet botnet appeared in Hong Kong network for the first time.

 HKCERT urges users to protect computers so as not to become part of the botnets.